DIY Holiday Pinecone Garland Tutorial

 UPDATE: After I had the pinecones attached to the twine coming down both sides of the door, I decided to make the top section a separate piece of twine.
 I cut another generous length of twine and attached it, along the top of the door, to the same nails holding up the side garlands.
 I stood on a stool and then attached all the pinecones to the twine on top of the door.
 See a pic of the finished garland below.
 You could also make this in three sections…which is probably the easiest method.
 One down the left side, one across the top and one down the right side.
 Again, if you are making the garland for a mantel or along the top of a window, one piece of twine would be perfect.
 Clearly there is no right or wrong way to do this!

 This project was fun and it actually didn’t take as long as I expected, even though my garland was really long.
+It was fun to see the pinecone garland take shape and I love the way it looks around our door.
 I’ll carefully store it in a plastic bin so it should last for several years.

 Thank you so much for stopping by today!